Is the Staffordshire Bull Terrier an aggressive breed?

 At about a year old, it's time for obedience classes.
 This is an easy dog to train, but it must be trained!

 Staffordshire Bull Terriers do vary quite a bit in their alertness and their caution towards strangers, depending on how they have been socialized as puppies.
 Some are suspicious of strangers, while others are friendly and welcoming.
 As watchdogs, some are good while other may be not so good.
+This variability means they are not a good watchdog.

-If you are looking for protection, the Staffordshire Bull Terrier wil serve you well, but it may be better to avoid confrontation by looking for a bigger breed with more of the intimidation factor, such as the Belgian Malinois.
+If you are looking for protection, the Staffordshire Bull Terrier will serve you well, but it may be better to avoid confrontation by looking for a bigger breed with more of the intimidation factor, such as the Belgian Malinois.

 The claws should be inspected monthly, and trimmed if they get too long to prevent cracking and splitting.
 Ears should be inspected weekly for any signs of foreign objects, dirt, or signs of infection such as redness or swelling.
 Teeth should be brushed each day with a dog-specific toothpaste, NOT a human toothpaste.